Table of Contents

 Value with the desired value

-Changing the Base Image
+How to Change the Base Image in Jib

 For creating a container image base image is used as the base layer and then other layers are added to generate the final image.